 In the 1990 film “Awakenings,” based on Oliver Sacks’s memoir of the same name, a patient named Lucy Fishman (Alice Drummond), although in a catatonic state, suddenly catches a ball when it’s thrown to her.
 But it’s not the “will” of the ball she’s borrowing; it’s its time signature.
-The ball, as it accelerates through space, is slowing down time, which is what Lucy needs.
+The ball, as it accelerates through space, is altering the speed of time, which is what Lucy needs.

 If we live in a pixelated universe, it’d be impossible to know a particle’s position and its velocity simultaneously because, in a sense, the particle wouldn’t have a velocity.
-Its location in space would be merely a representation of its location in time.
+Its location in space would be a representation of its location in time.
+Like a movie.

 Later in the film, in a heartbreaking scene, Leonard Lowe (Robert De Niro) stares into the camera after his tremors have begun to return—because the drugs are wearing off, as the drugs always do—and time is speeding up for him again.
 Dr. Malcolm Sayer (a fictional Sacks, played by Robin Williams) wants to put the camera away, but Lowe won’t let him.
-“Watch watch watch watch watch watch watch,” he implores, barely able to talk.
-“Learn learn learn learn learn.
-Learn from me.”
+“Watch watch watch watch watch watch watch,” Leonard implores, barely able to talk.
+“Learn learn learn learn learn—Learn from me.”

 In these pages, I hope to present a unified theory of human illness that has its roots in quantum physics—specifically, in the way human beings experience time.